zdharma-continuum/zinit/README.md

-—— snippet [-f] {url}            – source local or remote file (by direct URL), -f: force – don't use cache —— ls                            – list snippets in formatted and colorized manner —— ice <ice specification>       – add ICE to next command, argument is e.g. from"gitlab" —— update [-q] plg-spec|URL      – Git update plugin or snippet (or all plugins and snippets if ——all passed); besides -q accepts also ——quiet
+—— snippet [-f] {url}            – source local or remote file (by direct URL), -f: force – don't use cache —— ls                            – list snippets in formatted and colorized manner —— ice <ice specification>       – add ICE to next command, argument is e.g. from"gitlab" —— update [-q] plg-spec|URL      – Git update plugin or snippet (or all plugins and snippets if ——all passed); besides -q accepts also ——quiet, and also -r/--reset – this option causes to run git reset --hard / svn revert before pulling changes
 —— status plg-spec|URL           – Git status for plugin or svn status for snippet (or for all those if ——all passed) —— report plg-spec               – show plugin's report (or all plugins' if ——all passed) —— delete plg-spec|URL           – remove plugin or snippet from disk (good to forget wrongly passed ice-mods)